apollographql/apollo-client/docs/source/development-testing/static-typing.md

 export default config;
 ```

-> There are multiple ways to [specify a schema](https://www.the-guild.dev/graphql/codegen/docs/config-reference/schema-field#root-level) in your `codegen.ts`, so pick the way that works best for your project setup.
+> There are multiple ways to [specify a schema](https://www.the-guild.dev/graphql/codegen/docs/config-reference/schema-field#root-level) in your `codegen.ts`, so pick the best way for your project setup.

 Finally, we'll add the following scripts to our `package.json` file: